Snowflake-Labs/streamlit-oss-to-sis-bootstrap/docs/spcs.md

 Check service status,

 !!!NOTE
-    It will take few minutes for the service to be in `RUNNING` status
+    It will take a few minutes for the service to be in `RUNNING` status:

 ```shell
 snow spcs service describe st_ml_app \